LeonWGal/galCMD/README.md

   Failed: 2
   Type filter skipped: 15
 ```
-Re-running the script will skip files that already exist and only download new or previously failed files.<br />
+Re-running the script will skip files that already exist and only download new or previously failed files.

+**Base Model Filter**

+Use `--base-model` or `--base-models` to download only model versions whose CivitAI `baseModel` matches the requested text.
+Matching is case-insensitive and allows partial names, so `--base-model sdxl` will match `SDXL 1.0`.
+Multiple values can be comma-separated, for example `--base-models "SDXL 1.0,Flux,Illustrious"`.

+**Atomic Downloads**

-Files are downloaded to a temporary `.tmp` file first and renamed when finished. <br />
-This prevents partial files seen as finished if the download is interrupted.<br />
+Files are downloaded to a temporary `.tmp` file first, then atomically renamed on completion.
+This prevents corrupt partial files if the download is interrupted.

 **Helper script** `fetch_all_models.py`
 ```